ljdursi/dursi-blog/_drafts/2018-07-21-incrementalism-for-scientific-development-tools.md

 development.

 I'm still somewhat pessimistic, however, on the state of development frameworks for research computing.
-My currrent work with web services development just drives home the point of how scarse the tooling is for building research software.
+My current work with web services development just drives home the point of how scarce the tooling is for building research software.

-The history of research computing since Fortran's dominance has been that research software engineering has graftted itself on to a set of existing general purpose programming languages like C++ or Python, each of which has advantages but also gaps for research computing.
+The history of research computing since Fortran's dominance has been that research software engineering has grafted itself on to a set of existing general purpose programming languages like C++ or Python, each of which has advantages but also gaps for research computing.
 There are exciting experiments here and there with new